nmadev/CAISO-EnergyStorage/CAISO_ES_BIDS/key.md

 # CAISO Energy Storage Bid Data Label Key

-This page describes the data produced by <code>CAISO_ES_BID_SCRAPING.ipynb</code> including specifications about temporal resolution, bid segments, and more.
+This page describes the data produced by `CAISO_ES_BID_SCRAPING.ipynb` including specifications about temporal resolution, bid segments, and more.
 Original data are scraped from the [CAISO Daily Energy Storage Reports](https://www.caiso.com/library/daily-energy-storage-reports).
 This data is best understood through the [CAISO 2023 Special Report on Battery Storage](https://www.caiso.com/documents/2023-special-report-on-battery-storage-jul-16-2024.pdf).

-The data stored in <code>data/ES_BIDS/CAISO_ES_BIDS.parquet</code> is a table with `datetime` as the index and all other columns as defined in [Feature Definitions and Specifications](#feature-definitions-and-specifications).
+The data stored in `data/ES_BIDS/CAISO_ES_BIDS.parquet` is a table with `datetime` as the index and all other columns as defined in [Feature Definitions and Specifications](#feature-definitions-and-specifications).

 ## Abbreviation and Term Definitions